Simple-Maths/HandsomeRob/README.md

-# Man in the Mirror: Leveraged ETF Shorting Strategy Backtest
+# Handsome Rob: Leveraged ETF Shorting Strategy Backtest

-This project provides a comprehensive backtesting framework for the "Man in the Mirror" trading strategy, implemented using the `backtrader` library in Python.
+This project provides a comprehensive backtesting framework for the "Handsome Rob" trading strategy, implemented using the `backtrader` library in Python.
 The strategy focuses on simultaneously short-selling a pair of correlated assets, typically a leveraged ETF and its inverse counterpart (e.g., SOXL and SOXS).All data was sourced from yahoo finance using the python library.

 ## Table of Contents
 - [Strategy Explained](#strategy-explained)